codenewhaven/pathways-workshop/README.md

 If you copy and paste that code into a file on your computer, and save it as `index.html`, then you will see the same thing when you open the browser.

+### Try it yourself!

+Here's what you do:

+    1. Create a file in the directory you just made, called "index.html"

+    2. Open "index.html" in a text editor (we'll show you how to do this)

+    3. Copy and paste the code above into the text editor

+    4. Go into your browser, and File -> Open, then select the file

+    There's your webpage!

+Don't worry, we're going to show you how to do all of this.

+Please let us know any questions you have!

 ## Pushing Code